The 8 best long-lasting lipsticks that stay put all day long - tested by beauty editors

 A selection of the long-lasting lipstick we tested for this guide

-Beauty brands often make bold and impressive-sounding claims about their long-lasting lipsticks, from 16 hours of wear to completely transfer and water-resistant formulas.
-But it’s tricky to know which ones will actually live up to such promises.
+Beauty brands often make bold and impressive-sounding claims about their long-lasting lipsticks, from 16 hours of wear to transfer and water-resistant formulas.
+But it’s tricky to know which ones will actually deliver on such claims.

-We tested dozens of lipsticks for this guide, wearing each one for a minimum of 8 hours, checking in after four hours' wear, then checking again after another 8.
+We tested dozens of lipsticks for this guide, wearing each one for a minimum of eight hours, checking in after four hours' of wear, then checking again at eight.
 Those that made the final list performed well based on the following factors:

-- Durability and transfer resistance: Paint-on stains such as Max Factor Colour Elixir and NARS Powermatte often have the edge over traditional cream lipstick bullets when it comes to transfer resistance, whereas more oil-rich formulas can rub away more easily.
+- Durability: Paint-on stains such as Max Factor Colour Elixir and NARS Powermatte often have the edge over traditional cream lipstick bullets when it comes to transfer resistance, whereas more oil-rich formulas can rub away more easily.

 - Comfort: Even the longest lasting lipstick in the world won't become part of your routine if it feels drying or uncomfortable to wear.
 We prioritised formulas with skincare ingredients and non-drying textures, so every one here is a pleasure to wear, not just to look at.